Key Points

 The Benefits of Continuous

 Continuous data is highly accurate as it can utilize decimals and can include infinite values.
 It is also ideal for displaying variations.
 A major benefit of continuous data is that there is a large variety of options for how to display it, everything from histograms to line graphs.
-It is also not necessary to have a great deal of continuous data in order to successfully implement graphical analysis or statistical tests.
+It is also not necessary to have a great deal of continuous data to successfully implement graphical analysis or statistical tests.

 How to Present Continuous Data